JustUtahCoders/comunidades-unidas-internal/api-docs/events.md

 #### Not Found

-If there is no lead with the provided id, you will get a 404 HTTP response, with the following error message:
+If there is no event with the provided id, you will get a 404 HTTP response, with the following error message:

 ```json
 {